-The main lobby (included in the petition) on the third floor provides a seamless transition from the brick plaza into the building's modern concrete interior, with the continuous brick floor representing public accessibility into the building.
+The main lobby (specifically included in the petition) on the third floor provides a seamless transition from the brick plaza into the building's dramatic and soaring concrete interior, with the continuous brick floor representing public accessibility into the building.
 A monumental brick stairway rises from the entrance, dominating the space.
-Cast-in-place concrete columns segment the two stories of continuous glass windows and doors around the lobby perimeter.
-A solid concrete mezzanine sits above these columns, bordering the perimeter of the brick staircase at the fifth-floor level.
-The entire area is bathed in light from the glass walls above the entrances, the concrete light shafts, and the coffered ceiling perforated with light fixtures.
+The brick stairs provide both metaphorical and physical access, to the mayor and City Council on the fifth floor, and to the central courtyard from a mezzanine level.
+Access to the fifth-floor spaces also includes a concrete ceremonial winding stairway direct to the Mayor's Office, as well as public elevators.